 The Kansas Commission on Judicial Qualifications was established by the Supreme Court of the State of Kansas on January 1, 1974.
-The Commission, created under the authority granted by Article III, Section 15 of the Kansas Constitution and in the exercise of the inherent powers of the Supreme Court, is charged with assisting the Supreme Court in the exercise of the court's responsibility in judicial disciplinary matters.
+The Commission, created under the authority granted by Article III, Section 15 of the Kansas Constitution and in the exercise of the inherent powers of the Supreme Court, is charged with assisting the Supreme Court in the exercise of the Court's responsibility in judicial disciplinary matters.

 The Commission consists of nine members including four active or retired judges, three lawyers, and two non-lawyers.
 All members are appointed by the Supreme Court and serve four-year terms.
-Charles S. Arthur of Manhattan, a lawyer member, has served continuously since the Commission began its work on January 1, 1974.
-Another charter member, Kenneth C. Bronson of Topeka, a non-lawyer member, resigned on October 1, 1993, when he relocated to Indiana.
+Charles S. Arthur of Manhattan, a lawyer member, served continuously since the Commission began its work on January 1, 1974, until his retirement in June 1994.
+Judge James J. Noone was also a charter member and served until July 1975.
+He resumed service in 1986 and served until his retirement in June 1994.

-Georgia Neese Gray of Topeka, a non-lawyer member, served on the Commission from January 1, 1974, until her resignation on January 14, 1992.
-Justice Fred N. Six, Lawrence, served as a lawyer member from January 1, 1974, until his appointment to the appellate bench in 1987.
-Others who have served with distinction include L. A. McNalley (Salina) and O. Q. Claflin, III (Kansas City), retired judges; Bert Vance (Garden City), Harold R. Riggs (Olathe), Brooks Hinkle (Paola), M. V. Hoobler (Salina), Lewis C. Smith (Olathe), and Steven P. Flood (Hays), who served while active judges; Robert H. Nelson (Wichita), Edward F. Arn (Wichita), and John J. Gardner (Olathe), lawyer members.
+Others who have served with distinction include L. A. McNalley (Salina) and O. Q. Claflin, III (Kansas City), retired judges; Bert Vance (Garden City), Harold R. Riggs (Olathe), Brooks Hinkle (Paola), M. V. Hoobler (Salina), Lewis C. Smith (Olathe), and Steven P. Flood (Hays), who served while active judges; Robert H. Nelson (Wichita), Edward F. Arn (Wichita), John J. Gardner (Olathe), and Fred N. Six (Lawrence), lawyer members; and Georgia Neese Gray (Topeka) and Kenneth C. Bronson (Topeka), non-lawyer members.